KosmasDev/dbt-task-jaffle-shop/README.md

 # Customer Analytics with dbt Cloud – by Kosmas Strakosia

-This is a project for exploring the basic functionality and features of the dbt Cloud platform.
-It is based on a fictional restaurant called the Jaffle Shop.
-The raw datasets used in the context of this project are included in the folder [seeds/jaffle-data](https://github.com/KosmasDev/dbt-task-jaffle-shop/tree/main/seeds/jaffle-data).
+This project is designed to help you explore the core functionality and key features of the dbt Cloud platform.
+It uses a fictional restaurant — the Jaffle Shop — as the basis for working with realistic, relatable data.

+The purpose of this README is to guide you through:
+- Setting up the project in dbt Cloud
+- Loading the example datasets
+- Performing data transformations
+- Building analytical models that can help uncover valuable insights into customer behavior and business performance

+By the end of this project, you'll have hands-on experience with building a modern analytics workflow using dbt Cloud.

 ## Purpose & Insights